Rigveda: Collection and organisation

 The fixing of the Vedic chant (by enforcing regular application of sandhi) and of the padapatha (by dissolving Sandhi out of the earlier metrical text), occurred during the later Brahmana period, in roughly the 6th century BCE.

-The surviving form of the Rigveda is based on an early Iron Age collection that established the core 'family books' (mandalas 2–7, ordered by author, deity and meter) and a later redaction, coeval with the redaction of the other Vedas, dating several centuries after the hymns were composed.
+The surviving form of the Rigveda is based on an early Iron Age collection that established the core 'family books' (mandalas 2–7, ordered by author, deity and metre) and a later redaction, coeval with the redaction of the other Vedas, dating several centuries after the hymns were composed.
 This redaction also included some additions (contradicting the strict ordering scheme) and orthoepic changes to the Vedic Sanskrit such as the regularization of sandhi (termed orthoepische Diaskeuase by Oldenberg, 1888).

 Organisation

 Mandalas

 The text is organized in ten "books", or maṇḍalas ("circles"), of varying age and length.
 The "family books", mandalas 2–7, are the oldest part of the Rigveda and the shortest books; they are arranged by length (decreasing length of hymns per book) and account for 38% of the text.

 The hymns are arranged in collections each dealing with a particular deity: Agni comes first, Indra comes second, and so on.
 They are attributed and dedicated to a rishi (sage) and his family of students.
 Within each collection, the hymns are arranged in descending order of the number of stanzas per hymn.
 If two hymns in the same collection have equal numbers of stanzas then they are arranged so that the number of syllables in the metre are in descending order.
 The second to seventh mandalas have a uniform format.

 The eighth and ninth mandalas, comprising hymns of mixed age, account for 15% and 9%, respectively.
 The ninth mandala is entirely dedicated to Soma and the Soma ritual.

 The hymns in the ninth mandala are arranged by both their prosody structure (chanda) and by their length.

 The first and the tenth mandalas are the youngest; they are also the longest books, of 191 suktas each, accounting for 37% of the text.
 Nevertheless, some of the hymns in mandalas 8, 1 and 10 may still belong to an earlier period and may be as old as the material in the family books.
 The first mandala has a unique arrangement not found in the other nine mandalas.
-The first 84 hymns of the tenth mandala have a structure different than the remaining hymns in it.
+The first 84 hymns of the tenth mandala have a structure different from the remaining hymns in it.